mrdooz/france2024/content/pages/map.md

 ### Aix-en-Provence

-Today we have booked a lunch time [Food tour](https://www.viator.com/tours/Aix-en-Provence/Walking-Food-Tour-in-Aix-en-Provence/d5228-188552P7).<br>
+Today we have booked a lunch time [Food tour.](https://www.viator.com/tours/Aix-en-Provence/Walking-Food-Tour-in-Aix-en-Provence/d5228-188552P7)<br>
-In the afternoon we'll continue to explore the city with a visit to [Vendôme Pavilion](https://travel.usnews.com/Aix_en_Provence_France/Things_To_Do/Pavilion_de_Vendome_62901/) and maybe soime art at [Caumont Art Centre](https://www.caumont-centredart.com/en).
+In the afternoon we'll continue to explore the city with a visit to [Vendôme Pavilion](https://travel.usnews.com/Aix_en_Provence_France/Things_To_Do/Pavilion_de_Vendome_62901/) and maybe some art at [Caumont Art Centre](https://www.caumont-centredart.com/en).